BrilliantPlugins/wp-geometa/readme.txt

 == Changelog ==

+= 0.2.2 =
+ * Added built-in support for the WordPress Geodata standard
+ * Added filter and action to handle arbitrary lat/lng pair metavalues
+ * Added documentation for hooks and filters
+ * Leaflet is now loaded locally instead of from the CDN

 = 0.2.1 =
  * Handle multi-feature GeoJSON correctly in MySQL 5.7 (convert to GEOMETRYCOLLECTION)
  * Use ON DUPLICATE KEY UPDATE to combine added and updated postmeta handlers.